farooq96/InformationVisualization/Visualization 1/ML_model_doc.md

 ---
 Title       : Documentation for Machine Learning Model
-Job         : Predict whther a given set of strings (a,b) are match or mismatch.
+Job         : Predict whether a given set of strings (a,b) are match or mismatch.
 In the given context a--> Product on Receipt and b--> Product matched by Elastic Search
 Model Used  : XGBoost
 Features    : Trained on 16 Numerical features Language    : Python
 ---

-## DO: Start With Good Science

-* Garbage in, garbage out

-* Coherent, focused question simplifies many problems

-* Working with good collaborators reinforces good practices

-* Something that's interesting to you will (hopefully) motivate good habits
+## Background

+The model is built to leverage the power of Ensemble learning wherein we have used 16 different similarity metrics to predict whether the two input strings are a match or mismatch.
+In recent years, there has been development in the concepts of Ensemble learning and Machine learning algorithm that make use of multiple metrics to capture a wide variety of features from the string which cannot be captured by any one similarity metric.
+In other words, Levenshtein captures the number of edits required to transform string but it ignores the actual distance between the two strings.
+On the other hand, a metric like longest common subsequence captures the features as to how many characters are the same in two given string, while cosine similarity adopts a more holistic approach by converting the strings to vectors and then measures the cosine of the angle between two vectors projected in a multi-dimensional space.
+The smaller the angle, the higher the cosine similarity.
+The idea that I am trying to put across is that every similarity measure captures one particularly unique feature.
+What if we could find a way to combine various similarity measures and design a system that is not over-reliant on the cons of one particular similarity metric? it would mean the system is robust and deal with a wide variety of string matching without compromising on the False positive rate ( which we will address in this document as we proceed further) This method is a proved and established method to improve accuracy and performance.

 ---